sameersbn/docker-gitlab/README.md

 Fedora and RHEL/CentOS users should try disabling selinux with `setenforce 0` and check if resolves the issue.
 If it does than there is not much that I can help you with.
 You can either stick with selinux disabled (not recommended by redhat) or switch to using ubuntu.

-You may also set `DEBUG=true` to enable debugging of the entrypoint script, which could help you pin point any configuration issues.
+You may also set `DEBUG=true` to enable debugging of the entrypoint script, which could help you pinpoint any configuration issues.

-If using the latest docker version and/or disabling selinux does not fix the issue then please file a issue request on the [issues](https://github.com/sameersbn/docker-gitlab/issues) page.
+If using the latest docker version and/or disabling selinux does not fix the issue then please file an issue request on the [issues](https://github.com/sameersbn/docker-gitlab/issues) page.

 In your issue report please make sure you provide the following information: